 This cycling tour promotes the magnificent fortified churches of Transylvania, but also traditions and customs of local communities.
 Participants will alternate between riding a bicycle and visiting churches, where they will be provided with a guided tour and delicious, local foods.
 The event ends with an awards ceremony for both beginners and advanced riders, followed by a celebration with music and food.
 This year’s edition takes place in Tara Fagarasului.
 Join the competition here: http://bike-and-like.nostressevents.ro/.

 The Sibiu International Theatre Festival represents Romania’s most important cultural event devoted to art – a combination of theatre, dance, music and performance, with the theme for this year being love.
 The best Romanian and international dramas are presented on scene.
-Tickets for the 2017 edition are already sold out for the TNRS production “Faust”, for “Brodsky/Baryshnikov”, performances by The New Riga Theatre and for the “..Aquel Silverio” (“…That Silverio”), a performance by the Andalusian Flamenco Ballet.
-For more details on the complete program you can check out their official site: http://www.sibfest.ro/sibiu-international-theatre-festival.html .
+The program for 2018 will be announced shortly.
+Tickets for the 2017 edition were sold out for the TNRS production “Faust”, for “Brodsky/Baryshnikov”, performances by The New Riga Theatre and for the “..Aquel Silverio” (“…That Silverio”), a performance by the Andalusian Flamenco Ballet.
+For more details on the upcoming program you can check out their official site: http://www.sibfest.ro/sibiu-international-theatre-festival.html .

 The Traditional Crafts Fair